hertzmann/hertzmann.github.io/_posts/2026-05-15-dog-knowledge.md

 # Why it matters

-Day-to-day, there's no need to stop saying that your dog "knows" things.
-It's often a lot simpler and clearer.
-However, it's worth keeping in mind that "dog knowledge" is a shorthand, not literal truth.

 Understanding dog behaviors helps us train them better.
 Moreover, the more we understand them, the stronger bonds and empathy we will form with them.